Steve Sheinkin: Rabbi Harvey

-Awards & honors
+Awards and honors

 Sheinkin's nonfiction books, Bomb: The Race to Build—and Steal—the World's Most Dangerous Weapon and The Port Chicago 50: Disaster, Mutiny, and the Fight for Civil Rights, were both National Book Award finalists.
 In 2013, Bomb also won the Newbery Honor and Sibert Medal from the American Library Association.
 The Port Chicago 50 won the Carter G. Woodson Book Award in 2015.
 His 2015 book, Most Dangerous: Daniel Ellsberg and the Secret History of the Vietnam War, was also a finalist for the National Book Award, and was called “easily the best study of the Vietnam War available for teen readers.
+In 2020, he won the Margaret A. Edwards Award.
+His latest book, Impossible Escape, was a Sydney Taylor Book Award Honor winner.